When They Kick At Your Front Door:

 Player Development

 One of the reasons it was easy to say goodbye to Connor Smith, aside from being part of The Original 16, is that despite two years of a good number of matches, he never went Natural at DC.
 I guess being Natural at three positions was too much to ask.
-(He started as MC then learned DMC before being moved to the back.)
+(He started as an MC then learned DMC before being moved to the back.)

 Alfie Barnes is now "very well-suited to League Two football."
 Sweet!